ha3an/ha3an.github.io/_pages/about.md

 <div class="project-content">
     <div class="project-text">
  We have proposed two novel training criteria to address the permutation ambiguity problem for multi-channel talker-independent speaker separation.
-Different from widely-used PIT, the new criteria organize DNN outputs on the basis of speaker azimuths and distances relative to a microphone array.
+Different from widely-used permutation invarient trainig (PIT), the new criteria organize DNN outputs on the basis of speaker azimuths and distances relative to a microphone array.
       <a href="http://web.cse.ohio-state.edu/~wang.77/papers/TTW.taslp22.pdf">Read More</a>
     </div>
     <div class="project-image">